 Thanks to your generous donations to the BFEF, Franklin funds international interns every year in our four language programs.
-These young teachers work in all classrooms, helping reduce the student-teacher ratio while also reinforcing language learning and cultural awareness.
-You'll see them teaching songs to students, helping with art projects, reading groups, and leading games at recess.
+These young teachers work in all classrooms, reducing the student-teacher ratio while also reinforcing language learning and cultural awareness.
+You'll see them working with students, helping with art projects, reading groups, and leading games at recess.

-Our interns come from Switzerland, France, Italy, Germany, Colombia, Spain, and other countries where our four languages are spoken.
+Our interns come from countries where our four languages are spoken.
 Most of our interns stay the entire school year, although some do choose to stay only one semester.
 All interns are hosted by Franklin families; we cannot invite an intern unless we have a host family in place.
 You may host an intern for as little as 9 weeks.

 Each host family provides room and board free of charge in exchange for the teaching intern’s active participation in family life and household chores.
 Host families provide: